quattor/quattor.github.com/_posts/2013-01-29-spma-yum-upgrade.md

 The new SPMA requires:

 * `perl-Set-Scalar`, available from the Dag repository
-* In SL5, `python-kitchen`, available from the EPEL repository.
+* In SL5, `python-kitchen`, and `python-elementtree`.
+The former is available in the EPEL repository.
 * `yum-plugin-versionlock` (called `yum-versionlock` on SL5)
 * Recent enough Yum and Yum utils.